scottrlarson/profession/content/terms.md

 {{% alert title="Software support is usually outside of the scope of my Service Guarantee" %}}If you request software or a service to be setup, maintained, or repaired on your device/s, and you require support during or after my servicing, I may be required to interact with the software or service provider to resolve the issue.
 In addition, if a change was made post-service, that caused the issue, I might be required to undue or resolve those changes.
 In both cases, you may incur additional charges. {{% /alert %}}

 ## Turn-Around Time

+I operate on a first come, first serve basis.
+Unless you want a priory service.
+If you need a faster turn-around, see my priority [rates](/#service-repair-rates-turnaround).

+During my regular service schedule, I prioritize servicings based on the following: 1.
+Priority Customers (paid priority service 1-2 turn-around), 2.1st Class Customers (3-7 day turn around, regular visits), and 3.
+2nd class customers (1 week+).
+If I am waiting on parts to be shipped, I put the servicing for that device on hold and handle the next device in line based on the prioritization above.
+I also prioritize customers that have already paid or are regularly paying customers for service, over those that have an outstanding payments or overdue payments.

 During the evaluation or in-take period, I will do my best to communicate to you the length of time a service might require.
 With certain technical problems, the length of time to service your device can range from a couple hours, days, or even weeks depending on the issue, and the time may change depending on what crops up during the servicing.
 If you cannot be without your device for the length of time specified above, purchase a backup device, or ask me about acquiring a temporary replacement loaner device.
 If my loaner stock is available, I can lend you a device until the work is complete.
 If you require access to your personal, or business data, that data will need to be transferred to the loaner device.
 Also applications might need to be installed to make use of that data.
 Talk to me about data/application setup fees if this is a requirement for you.
 Depending on the amount of data to be transferred, or applications to be installed, turn-around times can range between a few hours to a few days depending on the size of the data, the complexity of the transfer, or my current time constraints.
 For faster service, check out my [priority service pricing](/#service-repair-rates-turnaround).

 ## Shipping